 Finally, compile all of your patterns into a codified pattern library.
 Your library should include all major enterprise UI design patterns throughout the system, including any additions you identified during the evaluation process.
 Where there are currently duplicate, inconsistent patterns, you should define a single pattern to move forward with.
 To ensure your patterns are consistent with experiences users have outside your app, allow users to learn and remember your app with greater ease by prioritizing common interactions and patterns over complex, custom patterns.
 This shouldn’t preclude creativity, as patterns should all be styled to uniquely fit your brand, but it does mean you must weigh the benefit of unique interactions against the need for users to learn how to use your product.
 Your pattern library should describe in detail how each pattern should be used, including any relevant visual design and front-end code specifications, as well as rules about when and how to implement.

 Creating the design system

 Now that you’ve defined how everything should work, it’s time to go about making it real.
-How you get to a completely consistent system depends on your organization.
+How you get to a completely consistent system depends on your UX organization design.
 If it makes sense, or you have a system that is already close to following consistent patterns, you can go through the whole system at once and update patterns to match the library.
 In other cases, you may want to prioritize areas of high user impact to update first, then work down from there.
 After initial implementation, ensure that your pattern library becomes a living document.
 Your application will change over time, and as such, you’ll need to incorporate new patterns, or update existing patterns to fit the current need.
 We typically suggest defining a design team who will own the pattern library and manage these changes.
 This team should consist of a mix of people from design, development, and product management to ensure each functional group has a voice.